A Guide to Inground Swimming Pool Size, Costs, and Prices: Everything You Should Know

 Want to know the difference between fiberglass, vinyl liner, and concrete pools?
 Check out our complete guide to these three popular pool types.

-You can also try our new interactive Pool Type Selector tool to figure out what type of pool you really want in your backyard.
+You can also try our new interactive Pool Type Selector tool to figure out what type of pool may be the best fit for your needs and your backyard.
 Check it out below:

 The sky's the limit if your budget is, too.
-Dedicating at least $50,000 to your swimming pool project will open up many options and opportunities, but you can (and very well might) spend more if you're committed to getting the pool of your dreams.
+Dedicating at least $100,000 to your swimming pool project will open up many options and opportunities, but you can (and very likely will) spend more if you're committed to getting the pool of your dreams.

-Many people spend $100,000 or more on customized pool projects, which typically include premium upgrades such as water features, custom tiling, landscaping, spa add-ons, fencing, and so on.
-Past $50,000, most swimming pool shoppers choose either a concrete or fiberglass swimming pools, because these tend to offer the most value and flexibility over the long run.
+Many homeowners seem to be investing $100,000 or more on customized pool projects these days, which typically include installation plus premium upgrades such as water features, custom tiling, landscaping, spa add-ons, fencing, and so on.
+Past $75,000, most swimming pool shoppers seem to be choosing either concrete or fiberglass swimming pools.
+However this does not mean that a vinyl pool is out as an option.

 There are pros and cons to both types, and you can get plenty of details about them here.